Trafalgar (album): Recording

-In December 1970, barely more than two months after the group recorded their last session for the 2 Years On album, they recorded "Together", "Over the Hill and Over the Mountain", "Merrily Merry Eyes" and "When Do I".
+In December 1970, barely more than two months after the group recorded their last session for the 2 Years On album, they recorded "Together", "Over the Hill and Over the Mountain", "Merrily Merry Eyes" and "When Do I": this last song would appear on the Trafalgar album.
 They returned to the studio with new backing band member, guitarist Alan Kendall, who would play on the majority of their subsequent albums.
-Several songs were recorded around this time which have not officially been released.
+Several songs were recorded around this time which have not been officially released.
 All of the songs chosen for release were ballads.
 Recording began on 28 January 1971 with "We Lost the Road", "When Do I" and "How Can You Mend a Broken Heart" ("We Lost the Road" was held over for use on the following album To Whom It May Concern).
-Recording continued through April with several demos and out-takes recorded but not released.
+Recording continued through April.